walterfan/lazy-rabbit-secretary/doc/source/1.design/redis.md

 # Redis Mini Manual

-A comprehensive guide to Redis setup, configuration, and usage in the Lazy Rabbit Reminder project.
+A comprehensive guide to Redis setup, configuration, and usage in the Lazy Rabbit Secretary project.

 ## Table of Contents